The Betsy Lehman Center for Patient Safety is a non-regulatory state agency with a legislative mandate to:

 - Share information about evidence-based practices to enhance patient safety.

-The Betsy Lehman Center was launched in 2004 within the state’s Executive Office of Health and Human Services and reestablished in 2012 as an independent entity within the Center for Health Information and Analysis (CHIA).
+The Center was launched in 2004 within the state’s Executive Office of Health and Human Services and reestablished in 2012 as an independent entity within the Center for Health Information and Analysis (CHIA).

-The Center is named for Betsy Lehman, who was a talented Boston Globe health reporter and mother of two young girls.
+We are named for Betsy Lehman, who was a talented Boston Globe health reporter and mother of two young girls.
 She died in 1994 as the result of a preventable medical error when she was being treated for breast cancer.
 Her shocking and tragic death became a catalyst for change in approaches to patient safety both in Massachusetts and nationally.